fullcalendar/fullcalendar-docs/_docs-v5/upgrading-from-v4.md

 - rendering optimizations. we now internally use a virtual DOM ([see below](#virtual-dom))
 - a pure-React distribution of fullcalendar (the `@fullcalendar/react` package) ([see below](#real-react))
 - ability to inject custom content almost anywhere in the calendar
+- a system for overriding [FullCalendar's CSS variables](css-customization#css-variables)
 - timed events in daygrid view appear with a small dot by default ([see below](#event-list-item-screenshot))
 - sticky headers ([#3473](https://github.com/fullcalendar/fullcalendar/issues/3473)) - view demos of [timegrid](sticky-timegrid-demo), [timeline](sticky-timeline-demo), [vertical-resource](sticky-resource-timegrid-demo), and [list view](sticky-list-demo).
 See new flags in the [Calendar Sizing](#calendar-sizing) section below.
 - horizontal scrolling for vertical resource view ([#3022](https://github.com/fullcalendar/fullcalendar/issues/3022)). also applies to all daygrid/timegrid views. accomplished by setting [dayMinWidth](dayMinWidth).
 Requires a **premium plugin**.